Last Updated on May 16, 2023 by Matt

 Can I add bike lights to my electric scooter?

-Bike lights are often installed on electric scooters that either have no lighting of their own, or have very weak lights.
-In fact, this is a very common scenario, as there are only a handful of light sets that are made especially for electric scooters, while bike lights almost always fit scooters as well while being much more common.
+Bike lights are often installed on electric scooters that either have no lighting of their own or have very weak lights.
+This is a very common scenario, as there are only a handful of light sets that are made especially for electric scooters.

 That said, these are some of the scooters that are of good quality in general and also have decent built-in lights: